 That reviewer got her wish.
 Kimberly has created a few books directed at seniors

 This coloring book was designed specifically for seniors, beginners, disabled people and those with various other issues that require MUCH easier coloring pages.
 Or maybe you just like simpler books.
 This is a simplified version of the Simple Designs book above.
 Many of the drawings are similar but simpler than Simple Designs.
 It is drawn with bolder lines to help those who have vision problems.
 Also, this book is great for beginners or anyone who feels like kicking back with an easier picture to color.
 This book has 36, one-sided, SIMPLE pages to color.
-A perfect coloring book for seniors, the disabled, those with rheumatoid arthritis, anxiety, It seems to have calming, relaxing, and anti-stress characteristics.
+A perfect coloring book for seniors, the disabled, and those with rheumatoid arthritis, or anxiety, It seems to have calming, relaxing, and anti-stress characteristics.